vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 >`yot -i ./examples/kubernetes/privateContainerRegistry.yaml -o /tmp/new`

-## Modify the Name of a Label's Key
+## Modify the name of a label's key

-In this example we will manipulate the `name` label key with `app.kubernetes.io/name` by using the `merge` action and retaining the existing value.
+In the following example, the `name` label key and `app.kubernetes.io/name` are manipulated by using the `merge` action and retaining the existing value.
 The `~` character in JSONPath+ always returns the key, rather than the value itself.

 ```yaml
 ---